mypalmike/am_i_the_ai/README.md

 # Am I The AI
-This is a reddit bot that responds to r/aita with an AI-based answer.
+This is a reddit bot that responds to r/aita with an AI-based answer using llama.cpp (via llama-cpp-python).

 ## Status
 The bot got perma-banned from the r/aita within 12 hours of launch.